wamiq-reyaz/diffusion_face/README.md

 **WARNING**
 The environment to reproduce the whole preprocessing pipeline seems to be inconsistent. with different parts requiring different version of both PyTorch and Tensorflow.
 I am currently just setting up a different env for each step in `dataset_preprocessing/ffhq/preprocess_in_the_wild.py`

+In order to preprocess an in the wild, run the standard EG3D pipeline and use the gaze estimation and the deep3drecon to get camera and gaze parameters respectively.
+In addtion, get the mesh using the DECA pipeline.